Sup2point0/Assort/Yu-Gi-Oh!/psssccct.md

   </tr>
 </table>

 And imagine that across almost every card, even several times in the same card. *So* much space saved.
 But y’know what would make *even more* of a difference?

+### Turnly Restrictions
 Once per turn clauses.
 Seriously.
 Almost every single modern Yu-Gi-Oh card will have these, potentially even multiple, like with [Spright](https://yugipedia.com/wiki/Spright) or [Primeval Planet Perlereino](https://yugipedia.com/wiki/Primeval_Planet_Perlereino).

 Now, there are different kinds of once per turn restrictions, so only the 3 most common are simplyzen, for the sake of avoiding confusion. `you can only use this effect of [...] once per turn` (usually written after the resolution and other conditions of the effect) now becomes a `[HOPT]` modifyzer before the start of the effect, like so: